Edgenesis/shifu.dev/blog-tech/2022-05-07-connect-private-driver.md

 `GPIO.setmode(GPIO.BCM)`

-Then turn the warning off, the Raspberry Pi will only be controlled by this one driver in this article
+Then turn the warning off, the Raspberry Pi will only be controlled only by this driver in this article.

 `GPIO.setwarnings(False)`

 Next process the program input, this driver will accept two inputs.

 1. `-p`, `--port`, representing the GPIO pin that the program is manipulating
-2. `-o`, `--operate`, represents the program's operation of the GPIO pin, `on` represents `1`, ie `3.3V` in the circuit, `off` represents `0`, ie `0V` in the circuit
+2. `-o`, `--operate`, represents the program's operation of the GPIO pin, `on` represents `1`, i.e. `3.3V` in the circuit, `off` represents `0`, i.e. `0V` in the circuit

 The code is as follows